Eltaurus-Lt/CourseDump2022/README.md

 ![image](https://github.com/user-attachments/assets/cb0f8d77-7101-4b4e-819d-f964d5516c81)

 1. **Download media**: Enables downloading images, audio, and video files associated with a Memrise course
 2. **Extra fields**: Enables downloading all fields found in a course.
-Typical examples include "part of speech", "sample sentence", "transcription", "literal translation", etc. The labels for each field can be found in the downloaded `.csv` file.
+Typical examples include "part of speech", "sample sentence", "transcription", "literal translation", etc. The labels for each field can be found in the downloaded ".csv" file.
 Turning this option off will limit fields to the basic set of the "Learnable", "Definition", "Audio", "Video", and "Tags" (the latter three can be also excluded by the respective settings)
 3. **Level tags**: Appends an additional column that saves Memrise course level structure in the format `course_name::level##`, which is automatically converted to [hierarchical tags](https://docs.ankiweb.net/editing.html?highlight=tags#using-tags) in Anki during import
 4. **Anki import prompt**: Enables a popup leading to the current readme page after each download.
 If you are reading this, you already successfully found your way here and might want to turn it off